DennyLindberg/OdinUpdater/README.md

 This plugin was created for personal use while learning Odin and Sublime Text.
 Feel free to use and modify it as needed.

+> **Credit:** The plugin is based on the *getting-started-with-odin-in-sublime* tutorials and related gists by [Karl Zylinski](https://gist.github.com/karl-zylinski).
+The plugin is intended to automate most of the steps and make it easy to keep Odin and OLS updated to the latest version.

 > **Disclaimer:** Parts of the code were AI-generated and manually rewritten to ensure proper functionality.
 The README was revised based on generated suggestions for grammar, clarity, and readability.

 ## Intended Use